MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 ---
 title: Custom or advanced Active Directory configuration for Azure Local, version 23H2
-description: Learn how to assign the required permissions and create the required DNS records for use by Active Directory for your Azure Local, version 23H2.
+description: Learn how to assign the required permissions and create the required DNS records for use by Active Directory for your Azure Local, version 23H2 system.
 author: alkohli
 ms.topic: how-to
-ms.date: 06/26/2024
+ms.date: 10/17/2024
 ms.author: alkohli
 ms.service: azure-stack-hci
 ms.custom: devx-track-azurepowershell